jongwoojeff/simple-ATM/README.md

 This is a simple ATM controller implemented in C++ using Xcode 11.2.1.

-You can clone this project from: https://github.com/jongwoojeff/simple-ATM.git
+This project can be cloned from: https://github.com/jongwoojeff/simple-ATM.git

 ## Build